AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-report-builder-custom-report.md

 # Build a custom report in Report Builder

-Creating from scratch works best when you have a clear picture of the columns and output you need, and no existing template matches your use case\.
-If you're new to Report Builder, consider starting with a template\.
+Creating from scratch works best when you have a clear picture of the columns and output you need, and no existing template matches your use case.
+If you're new to Report Builder, consider starting with a template.

-In this example, you'll identify the learners under each manager who are at risk for compliance courses\.
+In this example, you'll identify the learners under each manager who are at risk for compliance courses.

 1. Log in to Adobe Learning Manager as an administrator.
 2. Select **Reports**, then select **Report Builder**.